nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 ```

 Note how we have a comment dictating the naming convention for the endpoint; api/values.
 We'll further refine this later on.

+You can go ahead and delete **ValuesController** now, we don't need it anymore.

 Gotten this far?
 Great, let's continue to build out the back end.